elfeck/SGpp-wiki/Windows-(MinGW).md

 ```
 Note the use of <tt>;</tt> instead of <tt>:</tt> like on Linux.
 When running Java programs, you have to augment `PATH`
-not only by the SG++ library path, but also by a path specific for jsgpp:
+not only by the SG⁺⁺ library path, but also by a path specific for jsgpp:
 ```console
 set PATH=C:\PATH_TO_SGPP\lib\sgpp:C:\PATH_TO_SGPP\lib\jsgpp:%PATH%
 java -cp .;C:\PATH_TO_SGPP\lib\jsgpp\jsgpp.jar tutorial
 ```
 ## MATLAB
-MATLAB can use SG++ in three ways.
+MATLAB can use SG⁺⁺ in three ways.
 ### Via Binaries
 The recommended way is to download the binaries for use with MATLAB that are part of the SGpp [releases ](https://github.com/SGpp/SGpp/releases)
 For instructions, please see the [matlab page](https://github.com/SGpp/SGpp/wiki/MATLAB-binaries).